Mouness/backlash/README.md

 *   Translations are stored in `src/assets/locales/{lang}/translation.json`.
 *   Language detection automatically respects the user's browser settings.
-*   Content in the database is structured to support multiple languages for titles and descriptions.
+*   Content in the database is structured to support multiple languages for titles and descriptions using the `getLocalizedContent()` utility.

 ---